Are You Unconsciously Grinding Your Teeth?

 Relief begins with the right diagnosis

-Chronic tension in the jaw can lead to lasting harm and continuous pain.
-At the TMJ & Sleep Therapy Centre of New Orleans, our non-surgical TMJ treatments focus on addressing the underlying issues of clenching, with the goal of restoring normal jaw function.
+Persistent jaw tension may result in prolonged damage and ongoing discomfort.
+At the TMJ & Sleep Therapy Centre of New Orleans, our non-invasive TMJ therapies target the root causes of clenching, aiming to restore proper jaw function.

 Message Us